Anselmoo/spectrafit/README.md

 # SpectraFit

-`SpectraFit` is a command line tool for quick data fitting based on the regular expression of distribution and linear functions.
+`SpectraFit` is a tool for quick data fitting based on the regular expression of distribution and linear functions via command line or [Jupyter Notebook](https://jupyter.org).
 Furthermore, it can be also used as a module in existing python code.
 A previous version of `SpectraFit` was used for the following publication:

 - [Measurement of the Ligand Field Spectra of Ferrous and Ferric Iron Chlorides Using 2p3d RIXS](https://pubs.acs.org/doi/abs/10.1021/acs.inorgchem.7b00940)